stonedDiscord/ArduinoISP/README.md

 - **Two 15-pin headers** for connecting to an Arduino Nano:
   - **J1 (Analog)**: Pins for A0-A7, AREF, 3V3, and power
   - **J2 (Digital)**: Pins for D0-D13, GND, and power
+- **AVR-ISP-10 connector (J3)**: Standard 10-pin ICSP programming header for target devices
-- **AVR-ISP-6 connector (J4)**: Standard 6-pin ISP programming header for target devices
+- **AVR-ISP-6 connector (J4)**: Standard 6-pin ICSP programming header for target devices
-- **Status LED (D3)**: Visual feedback during programming
+- **3 Status LEDs**: Heartbeat, Error and Program
 - **Pull-up resistors (R2, R3)**: 220Ω current limiting for LEDs
-- **Mounting holes**: For securing the board

 ### Pin Mapping

-The ISP programming uses the following connections from the Nano to the 6-pin ISP connector:
+The ISP programming uses the following connections from the Nano to the 6-pin ICSP connector:

 | ISP Pin | Signal | Nano Pin |
 |---------|--------|----------|